d3/d3-brush/README.md

 group.on(".brush", null);
 ```

 The brush also creates the SVG elements necessary to display the brush selection and to receive input events for interaction.
+You can add, remove or modify these elements as desired to change the brush appearance; you can also apply stylesheets to modify the brush appearance.
 The structure of a two-dimensional brush is as follows:

 ```html
 <g class="brush" pointer-events="all" style="-webkit-tap-highlight-color: rgba(0, 0, 0, 0);">